Gravitational waves from cosmic strings for pedestrians: Fundamental-mode contributions

 The boundary $x_{\rm mm}^{\rm start}$ derives directly from the Heaviside functions in \eqref{eq:matter}, i.e., it accounts for the conditions $t>t_*>t_{\rm eq}$, while the boundary $x_{\rm mm}^{\rm end}$ corresponds to the upper integration boundary in the general expression for the GW spectrum today \eqref{eq:GW_Spectrum_Fundamental}, which is merely $t<t_0$.

 The spectrum obtained from these analytical considerations is depicted in Figs.~\ref{fig:MM1} and \ref{fig:MM2}, which we briefly want to discuss before turning to studying the features of this spectrum in detail.
 As can easily be seen from the plots, the agreement between the analytical prediction and the numerical result is much worse than it is for the RM and the RR cases.
 This is, however, not unexpected and can be explained by the rough approximation we used for the cosmic expansion history.
 In particular, our analytical treatment assumes the reduced correlation length $\xi$ to be constant during the radiation-dominated and the matter-dominated era.
 Recalling the numerical solution to the VOS model shown in Fig.~\ref{fig:VOS}, it is clear that, while this is a good approximation during radiation domination, it becomes poor for the matter-dominated era.
 In spite of this, our analytical approximation correctly reproduces the qualitative behavior of the spectrum and, in contrast to Ref.~\cite{Sousa_2020}, predicts the existence of a maximum frequency above which the spectrum vanishes.
 In absence of a maximum frequency, the results from Ref.~\cite{Sousa_2020} reproduce the numerical spectra slightly better.
-Overall, the MM spectrum, however, is less important for the full spectrum than the RM and the RR spectrum since it typically yields a subdominant contribution.
-In Section \ref{subsec:FullFundamentalSpectrum}, we will see how a simple modification of our analytical expressions can restore very good agreement between the analytical and the numerical complete fundamental spectrum.
+Overall, the MM spectrum, however, is less important for the full spectrum than the RM and the RR spectrum since it typically yields a subdominant contribution. {However, for values of $\alpha\xi_r$ much smaller than our benchmark value $0.1$, the MM contribution can actually become relevant.} In Section \ref{subsec:FullFundamentalSpectrum}, we will see how a simple modification of our analytical expressions can restore very good agreement between the analytical and the numerical complete fundamental spectrum.

 \textbf{Discussion of the spectrum:} Let us now discuss the characteristics of the MM spectrum and begin with the determination of the minimum and maximum frequencies.
 These are reached when the spectrum \eqref{eq:Omm1} vanishes, which happens if